arcus/education_modules/sql_joins/sql_joins.md

 ON disease.subject_id = smoking.subject_id;
 ```

 This is the result we would get.
 We're including all the data from the right table, enriched where possible with data from the left table.
+Below, we've added `NULL` to show empty cells, but in your results from running SQL code you'll just see blanks.

 <!-- data-type="none" class="tight-table"-->
 | subject\_id  | lung\_cancer | smoking\_pack\_years |